- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Falling ill unexpectedly, or suffering an accident is never a pleasant experience, but if you then find that you cannot make yourself understood by the medical team, or understand what they are saying to you, the experience becomes so much more traumatic.
-That is why Holidaysafe provides a doctor managed English speaking 24 hour emergency assistance helpline, which will liaise with the treating doctor, and explain what is happening to you in simple terms.
+That is why Holidaysafe has appointed a 24 hour emergency assistance team, who will liaise with the treating doctor, and explain what is happening to you in simple terms.

 Of course there is then the stress of realising that you have to pay for your treatment, this can range from a few pounds to hundreds of thousands depending on your location and the treatment needed.
 Holiday medical and repatriation travel insurance will generally provide guarantees to the local hospitals and doctors for treatment that they have agreed is medically necessary, so relieving you of the worry of large medical bills.